-Assistance in the form of a complete or partial fee waiver shall be provided to District residents who show financial need as documented in the confidential Grant-In-Aid application.
-Each family will be assigned a percentage of assistance: 25%, 50%, 75% or 100%.
+Assistance in the form of a complete or partial fee waiver shall be provided to District residents who show financial need as documented in the confidential application.
 The maximum amount of financial assistance that the Park District will subsidize per year is \$1,500 per family regardless of size.
 If sufficient funding is available, no restrictions shall be placed on the type of program and will be evaluated on an individual basis.
 Additional financial assistance programs may be established from time to time to address pressing societal/community needs due to any one of a number of factors, i.e., unemployment.